unity3d-jp/StreamingImageSequence/Documentation~/en/StreamingImageSequencePlayableAsset.md

 Keyboard shortcuts:

 1. u: toggle use/skip.
 This shortcut can be changed in the StreamingImageSequence category in the Shortcuts window.
-1. left/right arrow: move to the prev/left UseImageMarker
+1. left/right arrow: move to the prev/next UseImageMarker.